Rules and Regulations (Pony League)

 IMPORTANT: Teams may not cancel or reschedule their own games due to a lack of player participation or availability.
 Please see the call-up rules for each age group.

-The Home Team is responsible for striping the field and putting out the bases.
+The Home Team is responsible for striping the field and putting out the bases (if necessary).

 Metal Spikes are allowed in Pony League (supersedes IESA Exceptions).